klcantrell/hydrabase/README.md

 # AT&T IoT Civic Hack | Team Red
 ## HydraBase
-A prototype of an app to help fire departments keep track of and share information about fire hydrants especially when requesting mutual aid.
+### A prototype of an app designed to help fire fighters.

+This app was designed to help fire departments keep track of and share information about fire hydrants especially when requesting mutual aid.
 The app aims to solve the problem of fire hydrant information being "tribal knowledge" that is hard to keep track of, communicate, and get access to quickly.

 HydraBase is built on top of the Google Maps API and uses web technologies to create a cross-platform web app.
 The app is intended to be used over the FirstNet network that is dedicated to the data needs of first responders.